Detroit Water and Sewerage Department

 The Detroit Water and Sewerage Department (DWSD) is a public utility that provides water and sewerage services for Detroit, Michigan and owns the assets that provide water and sewerage services to 126 other communities in seven counties.
 It is one of the largest water and sewer systems in the United States.
 In 2000, the utility utilized five water treatment plants using water from the Detroit River and Lake Huron.
 In mid 2014, the DWSD had acquired significant debt and delinquent accounts, and talks of privatization were occurring.
 As of January 1, 2016, under the terms of the City of Detroit's municipal bankruptcy the Great Lakes Water Authority (GLWA) was created with a $50 million annual lease agreement to the City of Detroit for 40 years, while the DWSD bifurcated to focus its services specifically on the water and sewer customers within only the city of Detroit.

 Overview

-The Detroit Water and Sewerage Department is a sprawling network covering 1,079 square-miles, servicing more than 40 percent of the U.S. state of Michigan's population, and employing nearly 2,000 people.

-The DWSD is one of the most extensive and largest water and sewage systems in the United States.
-Along with serving the entire city of Detroit, it also serves the counties of Genesee, Oakland, Macomb, Washtenaw, Wayne, St. Clair, Lapeer and Monroe.
-In 2000, the network comprised 11,000 miles of water mains and a storage capacity of 363 million gallons.
+The Detroit Water and Sewerage Department (DWSD) is the public utility responsible for delivering drinking water and managing sewer collection within the City of Detroit.
+As of 2025, DWSD serves more than 230,000 accounts — covering approximately 175,000 households and 30,000 businesses or nonprofits — and provides water service to about 630,000 residents.
+The water distribution system includes over 2,700 miles of water mains and around 29,000 fire hydrants.
+The sewer collection system spans nearly 3,000 miles of piping and includes more than 90,000 catch basins.

+History and evolution

+The roots of Detroit’s municipal water service extend back to 1836, when the city began formalizing its public water supply operations.

+For many decades, the department was known as the Department of Water Supply (DWS).
+In 1973, under Detroit’s revised city charter, it was reorganized and renamed the Detroit Water and Sewerage Department (DWSD).

+The department has occupied the historic Water Board Building at 735 Randolph Street since the early decades of the 20th century.
+The building was originally constructed in the late 1920s and gradually became the department’s primary headquarters by the 1990s.